saikrishna-kanneti/Problems/README.md

-# Problems
-### Problems solved during the technical interviews are updated here.
+### Problems for preparing technical interviews are updated here.

 Problems related to: